Ryukode/triangle/README.md

 # i am loving this language

+## what can you do with triangle?
+you can render wavefront (.obj) files

-## Running the triangle
+## Running triangle
-to run, simply fork the project and run command "cargo run" at the project root
+1. fork project
+2. in terminal, type "cargo run *filepath.obj*". the filepath is relative to the project root
+3. have fun hopefully